Tens Of Thousands Stranded As Bali Volcano Closes Airport

 The volcano's last major eruption in 1963 killed about 1,100 people.

-The exclusion zone around the crater was widened to 10 kilometres (six miles).
-Previously it ranged between 6 and 7.5 kilometres.
+The exclusion zone around the crater was widened to 10 kilometers (six miles).
+Previously it ranged between 6 and 7.5 kilometers.

-Ash up to half a centimetre (less than half an inch) thick has settled on villages around the volcano and soldiers and police distributed masks on the weekend.
+Ash up to half a centimeter (less than half an inch) thick has settled on villages around the volcano and soldiers and police distributed masks on the weekend.

 In Karangasem district that surrounds the volcano, tourists stopped to watch the towering plumes of ash as children made their made to school.